Sinan81/foreman-vagrant/README.md

+### Notes by Sinan81

+* If you see `mount.vboxfs .... command not found` error, simply re-do `vagrant up theforeman.example.com` and similarly for other VMs.
+Installation will work fine.
+* It is fine if vboxguest-additions update within VMs fail or a different version than the host vbox version.
+In my experience, the setup still works just fine.

 ### Installing Foreman and Puppet Agent on Multiple VMs Using Vagrant and VirtualBox
 Automatically install and configure Foreman, the open source infrastructure life-cycle management tool, and multiple Puppet Agent VMs using Vagrant and VirtualBox.
 Project is part of my blog post, [Installing Foreman and Puppet Agent on Multiple VMs Using Vagrant and VirtualBox](http://wp.me/p1RD28-1nb).